 A range of details about your payment history and debt will be compiled and used to work out your score.
 They include:

-The amount you borrow - your credit utilization ratio is the most important factor - i.e. how much credit you use rather than the amount you're borrowing.
+The amount you borrow - your credit utilisation ratio is the most important factor - i.e. how much credit you use rather than the amount you're borrowing.
 A lower utilisation ratio is better since it will show you aren't financially stretched.
 You can lower your ratio by increasing your card limit or paying down your credit card balances.

 Credit history length - credit scores can get a boost if you can show how well you manage your finances over an extended period.